betaflight/betaflight/src/main/target/MULTIFLITEPICO/MULTIFLITEPICO.md

 Deltang receivers in serial mode will work like any other Spektrum satellite receiver (10bit, 22ms) only the bind process will be different.

-The pin layout for the PICOBFC is very similar to SPRACINGF3.
+The pin layout for the MULTIFLITEPICO is very similar to SPRACINGF3.

 ## Flashing the firmware